Letters and Sounds

 Guided Reading sessions last for 30 minutes with a focus on developing children’s reading fluency and inference and deduction skills.The children also have Book Club three times per week.
 This is where all the children have access to the same text that is read primarily by the class teacher.

 To further develop vital inference skills, during Book Club sessions the children will be questioned using a range of question types, this enables children to read with a deeper understanding of the text.
-Some children who are not on track have additional reading intervention sessions such as, Better Reading Partners (BRP) or Inference.
+Some children who are not on track have additional reading intervention sessions such as 1:1 reading – based on PM benchmarking.
 These bespoke sessions are to further support and enhance their progress in reading.
-Depending on the needs of the child, Intervention takes form in small groups or on a 1:1.